yosunlu/repo759/HW03/README.md

  ./task3 n t ts
 ``

-where n is a positive integer for array length of array, t is an integer in the range [1, 20] for number of threads, ts is the threshold as the lower limit to make recursive calls in order to avoid the overhead of recursion/task scheduling when the input array has small size; under this limit, a serial sorting algorithm without recursion calls will be used
+where n is a positive integer for length of array, t is an integer in the range [1, 20] for number of threads, ts is the threshold as the lower limit to make recursive calls in order to avoid the overhead of recursion/task scheduling when the input array has small size; under this limit, a serial sorting algorithm without recursion calls will be used

 **Performancse observation**
 First plot: The task is run with n = 10^6, value t = 8, and value ts = 2^1,2^2,··· ,2^10.